Pillars of Catholic Faith

 The Pillars of Catholic Faith program is designed for school personnel, and is a joint effort between the Institute for Ongoing Formation at the University of St. Mary of the Lake, the Office of Catholic Schools, and the Office of Catechesis & Youth Ministry which is the final certifying body.

-All newer Catholic school teachers must complete the Pillars of Catholic Faith program.
+All Catholic school teachers must complete the Four Pillars of Catholic Faith.
 This requirement is to ensure that all teachers have the same understanding of our Catholic Faith and represent the Catholic Faith in day to day school life.
 It is NOT designed as an aid to directly instruct school children in these areas.

 The Four Pillars of Catholic Faith are: